-AS THE FINAL HOLDOUT state to maintain a flintlock-specific muzzleloader season, Pennsylvania’s big woods are full of tradition and smoke from the day after Christmas until the middle of January.
+THE BIG WOODS of Pennsylvania, the final holdout state to maintain a flintlock-specific muzzleloader season, are full of tradition and smoke from the day after Christmas until the middle of January.
 It’s a season where modern tech like synthetic stocks and sabots clash with century-old rifles that rely on real flint and loose powder.

 There’s nothing quite like the feeling of walking through the woods with a weapon you’re not entirely confident in.
 Sometimes, when you’re unaware that your powder is wet, you could spend an entire day slipping around the woods with a fancy stick—and be just as effective.
 On the rare day, perhaps one season out of every five, when you stalk through the open hardwoods and make a perfect 30-yard shot on an unsuspecting doe, you’ll feel like Daniel Boone.

-Derek Horner is the engagement editor for Outdoor Life where he manages OL’s social accounts and email campaigns, and shares our stories with the world.
+Derek Horner is the manager of audience development for Outdoor Life where he manages OL’s social accounts and email campaigns, and shares our stories with the world.
 He was born and raised in central Pennsylvania where his father and grandfather taught him to hunt and fish.
 He graduated from Pennsylvania State University in 2018 and still lives in central Pennsylvania.
 Contact the author here.